moleculerjs/site/source/docs/0.13/actions.md

 };
 ```

-The recommended use case is that you create mixins which fill up the service with methods and in `hooks` you just sets method names what you want to be called.
+The recommended use case is to create mixins filling up the service with methods and in `hooks` set method names.

 **Mixin**
 ```js